Best Meeting Time: São Paulo to London

 Tips for Scheduling Across São Paulo and London

-- Book recurring calls at 10am São Paulo time to avoid the local 12–2pm lunch and keep London before 5pm.
+- Set recurring São Paulo-London calls for 10am São Paulo time to clear both the London lunch hour and São Paulo's own noon break.

 Public Holidays and Working Weeks